goldmermaid/MLU-MLOps-Lab/README.md

  You'll need an AWS Account with access to the services above.
 There are resources required by this workshop that are eligible for the [AWS Free Tier](https://aws.amazon.com/free/) if your account is less than 12 months old.

+**WARNING**: if you account is more than 12 months old, you may get a bill.
+(I launched this pipeline recently and stoped/deleted the system within an hour after successful launching, while i got a bill less than $1.)

 ### Knowledge Check